PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 		- The change of direction (aka delta yaw, in degrees / section) of the drone, graphed over time
 		- The change of pitch (aka nose up / down, in degrees / section) of the drone, graphed over time
 		- The change of roll (in degrees / section) of the drone, graphed over time
-	- Ground: Lists the ground elevation (DEM) data.
+	- **Ground**: Lists the ground elevation (DEM) data.
 Includes a 3D graph of the ground elevations.
-	- Surface: Lists the surface (aka tree-top) elevation (DSM) data.
+	- **Surface**: Lists the surface (aka tree-top) elevation (DSM) data.
 Includes a 3D graph of the surface elevations.
-	- Legs: Lists "legs" of flight path - at constant altitude, in constant direction of a reasonable duration over a reasonable distance.
+	- **Legs**: Lists "legs" of flight path - at constant altitude, in constant direction of a reasonable duration over a reasonable distance.
-	- Steps: List flight data derived from flight steps using smoothing/correction algorithms, ground data, etc.
+	- **Steps**: List flight data derived from flight steps using smoothing/correction algorithms, ground data, etc.
-	- Steps2: Holds graphs based on the smoothed Steps data, including:
+	- **Steps2**: Holds graphs based on the smoothed Steps data, including:
 		- The flight path in the Northing / Easting coordinate system
 		- The altitude of the drone, the ground elevation and surface (aka tree-top) elevation (in meters) graphed over time
 		- The lineal distance travelled (in meters) by the drone per step, graphed over time